About this course

 Each module takes approximately 45 minutes to 1 hour to complete.

-The course is divided into nine inter-related modules covering the basics of data management and data sharing.
+The course consists of several inter-related modules covering the basics of data management and data sharing.
 You do not need to take all of the courses or in order.
 Each module addresses a specific aspect of data sharing, and can be taken on its own, and where applicable within the module you will get directed to related module(s).

 The quiz for each module has been created to test your knowledge of the course material and to gain certification to demonstrate that you have successfully completed the module.
 We recommend that each quiz is taken directly after completing its associated module.
 Because this course is still under development, the modules will be released as they become available.
 An electronic certificate of completion will be awarded for each individual module once a minimum of 80% is achieved in the module quiz.